prabhatsharma/prabhatsharma.in/content/blog/logging-in-kubernetes-using-elasticsearch-the-easy-way.md

 ## fluent-bit

-Before we start setting up our infrastructure, I chose this instead of using fluend directly was the fact that it enriches the metadata of logs by querying API server.
+Before we start setting up our infrastructure, I chose this instead of using fluentd directly was the fact that it enriches the metadata of logs by querying API server.
 It adds following to the logs:

 1. POD Name
 1. POD ID